Maximum-Likelihood Quantum State Tomography by Soft-Bayes: Introduction

 \section{Introduction}

-Quantum state tomography---the task of estimating an unknown quantum state given measurement data---is an essential task to building reliable quantum computing devices.
-There are various approaches to QST, such as trace regression \cite{Flammia2012,Gross2010,Opatrny1997,Yang2020,Youssry2019}, maximum-likelihood (ML) estimation \cite{Hradil1997,Hradil2004}, Bayes estimation \cite{Blume-Kohout2010,Blume-Kohout2010a}, and recently proposed deep learning-based methods \cite{Ahmed2020,Quek2021}.
-Among existing approaches, the ML approach has been a standard approach in practice and enjoys favorable asymptotic statistical guarantees (see, e.g., \cite{Hradil2004,Scholten2018}).
+Quantum state tomography (QST), the task of estimating an unknown quantum state given measurement outcomes, is essential to building reliable quantum computing devices \cite{Paris2004}.
+The states of the quantum bits (qubits) prepared by an experimental apparatus are estimated, in order to check the correctness of the apparatus and, if needed, determine how to calibrate it.
+Moreover, quantum process tomography, the task of estimating an unknown quantum channel, can also be cast as a QST problem \cite{Altepeter2003}.
+There are various approaches to QST, such as trace regression \cite{Opatrny1997, Gross2010, Liu2011a, Flammia2012, Yang2020, Youssry2019}, maximum-likelihood (ML) estimation \cite{Hradil1997, Hradil2004, Bolduc2017}, Bayesian estimation \cite{Blume-Kohout2010, Blume-Kohout2010a}, and recently proposed deep learning-based methods \cite{Ahmed2020, Quek2021}.
+Among existing approaches, the ML approach has been widely adopted for its relatively low estimation error in practice and asymptotic statistical guarantees in theory \cite{Hradil2004, Scholten2018}. \looseness=-1